Foreign ownership surcharge ex gratia relief guidelines for significant developments

 The regional significance test does not apply to the Metropolitan Adelaide area (as defined in the Development Act 1993)*.

-Evidence of a development or developer being significant may include Lands Titles Office evidence of lot creation, development approvals and project plans.
+Evidence of a significant development may include Lands Titles Office evidence of lot creation, development approvals and project plans.

 2. The foreign purchaser must meet its regulatory requirements